TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - Instead of first finding the peak, you infer the slope at mid:
-  * If slope â†‘ (increasing), you can decide which direction the target lies.
+  * If slope ↑ (increasing), you can decide which direction the target lies.
-  * If slope â†“ (decreasing), same logic but reversed.
+  * If slope ↓ (decreasing), same logic but reversed.
-- This avoids three separate binary searches â†’ simplifies logic.
+- This avoids three separate binary searches → simplifies logic.

 **Complexity (Time & Space):**
 - Time: O(log N)